In this corner of the Mediterranean, aperitivo is a word you will hear a lot. And, If you want to blend in with the Italians

 That said, the rise of popularity in aperitivo culture in Italy is believed to have followed Antonio Benedetto Carpano’s invention of modern vermouth in Turin near Milan.
 Also, helping to take the aperitivo from fad to tradition was Gaspare Campari’s eponymous drink which took off in the early 1920s.

 Milan is widely recognized as the birthplace of the aperitivo.
-But, nowadays the entire country enjoys the pre-dinner cocktail ritual.
+But, nowadays, the entire country enjoys the pre-dinner cocktail ritual.

 Classic Campari Aperitivo

 Campari is a stalwart of many of aperitivo cocktails with the bitter liqueur helping to stimulate the appetite.
-Here are a couple Campari classics to look out for when heading out for your Italian aperitivo.
+Here are a couple of Campari classics to look out for when heading out for your Italian aperitivo.

 This is a simple cocktail and a delightful introduction into the worlds of both Campari and the Italian aperitivo.
 Combine Campari and sweet vermouth in a highball glass, top with soda water and garnish with an orange twist.

-For those who are looking for something a little bit stronger, then turn your attention to the Negroni.
+If you are looking for something a little bit stronger, then turn your attention to the Negroni.
 To make this drink, mix together equal parts of gin, vermouth, and Campari over ice in a rocks glass and garnish with an orange twist.

 Wait, What is Campari?

-Campari and Aperitivo go hand in hand.
+Campari and aperitivo go hand in hand.
 So, let’s take a second to learn a little about it.